siderolabs/talos/website/content/v1.11/reference/cli.md

 ### Options

 ```
       --cluster string             Cluster to connect to if a proxy endpoint is used.
       --context string             Context to be used in command
   -e, --endpoints strings          override default endpoints in Talos configuration
   -h, --help                       help for stats
   -k, --kubernetes                 use the k8s.io containerd namespace
   -n, --nodes strings              target the specified nodes
+      --siderov1-keys-dir string   The path to the SideroV1 auth PGP keys directory.
+Defaults to 'SIDEROV1_KEYS_DIR' env variable if set, otherwise '$HOME/.talos/keys'.
+Only valid for Contexts that use SideroV1 auth.
       --talosconfig string         The path to the Talos configuration file.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.
 ```

 ### SEE ALSO